Wednesday, 19 July 2023

 Section 1: Understanding UnRaid

-UnRaid is an operating system designed specifically for building home servers.
-Unlike traditional RAID systems, UnRaid offers the unique advantage of allowing you to mix and match drives of different sizes, providing flexibility for storage expansion.
-This means you can easily upgrade or replace individual drives without the risk of data loss.
-UnRaid's virtualization capabilities also enable you to run multiple operating systems and applications on a single server, making it an ideal choice for various home automation and media streaming needs.
+unRaid is an operating system designed specifically for building home servers.
+Unlike traditional RAID systems, unRaid offers the unique advantage of allowing you to mix and match drives of different sizes, providing flexibility for storage expansion.
+This means you can easily upgrade or replace individual drives without the risk of data loss. unRaid's virtualization capabilities also enable you to run multiple operating systems and applications on a single server, making it an ideal choice for various home automation and media streaming needs.

 Section 2: Selecting the Right Hardware